Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond): Results

 Let us consider two extreme cases in order to put these findings into context.
 On one end of the spectrum, if all images were equally difficult \emph{and} if all networks were independent (i.e.\ their different inductive biases would result in independent decision boundaries), then we could expect a binomial distribution of model errors: out of 13 investigated ResNet-18 models, very few images should be misclassified by all models and very few correctly classified by all models---instead, most images should be correctly classified by a handful of models.
-Figure~\ref{fig::NutsthellDDD}a shows, in green, exactly this distribution expected for independent models and equally difficult data.
+Figure~\ref{fig::NutsthellDDD}a shows, in green, exactly this distribution expected for independent models and equally difficult data \footnote{As one of our reviewers suggested, we also tested a model in which the image difficulty is decaying exponentially---most images are simple, then less and less are more difficult.
+However, this also does not lead to a DDD like distribution (see \ref{sec::ModellingImageDifficulty}).}.
 On the extreme end of the spectrum, if the inductive bias had no influence at all and the dataset only contained ``trivial'' and ``impossible'' images, we would expect a histogram with only two ``spikes'': given ImageNet accuracies of 69.05\% on average, one spike at ``None'' (30.95\% for ImageNet) and one at ``All'' (69.05 \% for ImageNet).
 Clearly, the empirically obtained histogram (blue) much more resembles the latter, i.e. the scenario where the (nearly) dichotomous data difficulty dominates over inductive bias.
 We observe that DDD on ImageNet is amplified, but not caused, by label errors \citep{northcutt2021confident,beyer2020we,tsipras2020imagenet} which only have a minor influence on the ``None-Bar'' from our histogram in Figure~\ref{fig::NutsthellDDD}.
 Hence: removing erroneous labels is beneficial and laudable, but it will not solve DDD.

 Is dichotomous data difficulty (DDD) only a problem for ImageNet?
 This is not the case: DDD is also present in CIFAR-100 and in the synthetic Gaussian dataset we (purposefully) generated .
 As a first indication, for both of these datasets we find similarly high error consistencies between different models, just like we found for ImageNet (see section \ref{sec:dissCifar} in the appendix).